fuyuncat/rquery/README.md

          - group <field or expression,...> : Fields or expressions to be groupd for aggregation selections<br />
          - sort <field or expression [asc|desc],...> : Sorting keys to decide order of the output records<br />
          - limt <n | bottomN,topN> : Limited number records to be printed<br />
+         - var "name1:value1[:datatyp1][ name2:value2[:datatyp2]..]" -- Pass variable to rquery, variable name can be any valid word except the reserved words, RAW,FILE,ROW,LINE.
+Using @name to refer to the variable.<br />
          - run [query] : Run the preprocessed query of a provided query (refering to below part)<br />
 - options
    - --help|-h<br />